phoenixframework/phoenix/guides/routing.md

 resources "/posts", PostController, only: [:index, :show]
 ```

-Running `$ mix phx.routes` shows that we now only have the routes to the index and show actions defined.
+Running `mix phx.routes` shows that we now only have the routes to the index and show actions defined.

 ```elixir
 post_path  GET     /posts      HelloWeb.PostController :index